 Connect the now-mounted heater to electricity, following the heater’s included instructions.
 If the heater sports a metal case or any exposed metal parts, then proper grounding is imperative, especially if installing in a bathroom or anywhere near sinks, water, or other grounded metal objects.

-9. Test for Short or Open Circuits One Last Time
+9. Test for Short or Open Circuits One Last Time to Continue with Installing Baseboard Heaters

 Now that the heating element is connected, you’ll get very low resistance readings when measuring across the 220 volt power line, between the heater and thermostat.
 However, on the leg of wiring between the thermostat and the power source, you should read open-circuit values (no continuity or infinity resistance).